Corydon Township, McKean County, Pennsylvania

 Corydon Township is a township in McKean County, Pennsylvania, United States.
-The population was 282 at the 2020 census.
+The population was 283 at the 2020 census.

 History

 Corydon was settled in 1810 and incorporated in 1829.
-On March 26, 1846, a small sliver of the westernmost portion of Corydon bordering the Allegheny River was transferred to Warren County; the new town also retained the name Corydon, resulting in there being two adjacent but separate townships with the same name.
+On March 26, 1846, a small sliver of the westernmost portion of Corydon bordering the Allegheny River was transferred to Warren County; the new township also retained the name Corydon, resulting in there being two adjacent but separate townships with the same name.
 The Warren County township of Corydon was flooded and dissolved in 1964.